chrisrosen1/DH-101-Starter-Repository/makes/week04.md

 Panel 6:
 The student faces the reader and says, “AI is helpful… but I still don’t trust it.”
 The computer responds, “I am listening and taking note of this.”
-- What AI generated: Generated character cartoon images.
-- What you changed or decided: Story idea, editing dialogue, prompts in ChatGPT, writing the reflection.